 Investigations that may lead to a long-term or permanent restriction of service or other penalty which significantly impacts a User's relationship with the campus must include discussions with the appropriate resource office, such as:

-- IST's IT Policy Services group;
+- Berkeley IT's IT Policy Services group;

 - the Center for Student Conduct (formerly "Office of Student Judicial Affairs"); or